gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 So not only do we skip all the complexity around setting up lazy-loading images that hold their place with nice placeholders but we can also skip the complexity around generating (and regenerating as design requirements change) the right sized image thumbnails.

-So instead of a long list of tasks to setup optimized images for your site, the steps now are:
+So instead of a long list of pipeline tasks to setup optimized images for your site, the steps now are:

 1. Install gatsby-image
 2. See what size of image you need (125x125 in the example above)